WelbornGroup/ELECTRIC/README.md

 # ELECTRIC

-The `ELECTRIC` driver has been written by Taylor Barnes and Jessica Nash, from the MoLSSI.
+The `ELECTRIC` driver has been written by Taylor Barnes and Jessica Nash, from the [MolSSI](https://molssi.org/).

 ## Overview